devowlio/wp-react-starter/README.md

 ```js
 import $ from 'jquery';
 ```
-8. Now you can use `$.fn.tooltipster` functionality.
+8. Now you can use the `$.fn.tooltipster` functionality.

 ## Using the cachebuster
 The class `AssetsBase` (`inc/general/AssetsBase.class.php`) provides a few scenarios of cachebusting enqueue (scripts and styles):